British Sports Book Awards

 The Sports Book Awards (previously National Sporting Club Book Awards then Telegraph Sports Book Awards) is a British literary award for sports writing.
 It was first awarded in 2003 as part of the National Sporting Club.
 Awards are presented in multiple categories.
 Each category is judged by one of: sports writers and broadcasters, retailers and enthusiasts.
 The winners from each category are then opened to public vote through a website to choose an overall winner.
 The other major sports writing award in Britain is the William Hill Sports Book of the Year.

-The award was founded by David H. Willis.
+The awards were founded by David H. Willis.

 Sponsors

 The awards' original sponsors included Ladbrokes, Virgin Publishing, Butler and Tanner and WH Smith.
 As of 2015, new sponsors included Cross Pens, Sky Sports, The Times, Littlehampton Book Services, Robert Walters, TalkSPORT, Freshtime, Human Race Group, Arbuthnot Latham and Procorre.